just-the-docs/just-the-docs/docs/search.md

 ## Custom content for search index

-The standard text that is indexed is the page (or post) `.content`, `.title`, and sometimes headers which are already in the `.content`.
-Other text (Front Matter, data files, etc.) is not indexed.
-When you want additional text to be indexed, you can customize Just the Docs.
+By default, the search feature indexes a page's `.content`, `.title`, and *some* headers within the `.content`.
+Other data (ex front matter, files in `_data`, `assets`) is not indexed.
+To index additional data, users can customize what `lunr` indexes.

 {: .warning }
 > Customizing search indices is an advanced feature that requires Javascript and Liquid knowledge.

-1. When your site used a previous version of Just the Docs, you must update the file `assets/js/zzzz-search-data.json` using the [above methods](#generate-search-index-when-used-as-a-gem).
+1. First, ensure that `assets/js/zzzz-search-data.json` is up-to-date; it can be regenerated with `rake` or manually (see:  ["Generate search index when used as a gem"](#generate-search-index-when-used-as-a-gem)).
-2. Add a new file named `_includes/lunr/custom-data.json` to your site.
-Insert your custom Liquid code that reads the page object at `include.page` then generates custom Javascript fields that hold the custom text you want to index.
-You can verify the fields you output at the generated `assets/js/search-data.json`.
+2. To add Liquid/Jekyll-based data: create a new include at the path `_includes/lunr/custom-data.json`.
+Insert custom Liquid code that reads various data (ex: `include.page`, `site.data`, `site.static_files`) that then generates valid [JSON](https://www.json.org/json-en.html) to add to the index.
+Verify the fields in the generated `assets/js/search-data.json`.
-3. Add a new file named `_includes/lunr/custom-index.js` to your site.
-Insert your custom Javascript code that reads your custom Javascript fields and inserts them into the search index.
+3. To add JavaScript (or external) data: create a new include at the path `_includes/lunr/custom-index.js` to your site.
+Add valid JavaScript that creates relevant fields to add to the index.
+You may want to inspect `assets/js/just-the-docs.js` to better understand the code structure.

 #### Example

-`_includes/lunr/custom-data.json` custom code reads the page's custom Front Matter `usage` and `examples` fields, normalizes the text, and writes the text to custom Javascript `myusage` and `myexamples` fields.
+`_includes/lunr/custom-data.json`: this example adds each page's `usage` and `examples` front matter fields, normalizes the text, and writes the text to custom Javascript `myusage` and `myexamples` fields.

 {% raw %}
 ```liquid